DavidRommel/Portfolio/Sheath_Name_Checker/README.md

 ## Conclusion
 This is one of several macros that I created to reduce time required to complete quality checks, as well as to ensure my own designs did not contain mistakes.
-I really enjoyed designing and sharing these macros with others while working at Spectrum.
+I really enjoyed designing and sharing these macros with others while working at Charter Communications.
 I was able to achieve a level of accuracy in my quality checks and design work that would not have been possible without using them.
 I shared these macros with other designers, as well as my supervisor and manager, which resulted in increased production and fewer rejections for those who used them.
 Seeing the benefits that these macros had, not only for me, but for other designers who I shared them with, led me to become more interested in data analysis, and explore it further as a possible career change.